ThemeBing/awesome-addones/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Mega Addons for Elementor Page Builder
+Mega Addons for Elementor page builder. which is allows you to install lot of different style elements block to your website.

 == Description ==